 1924 – 1937

 Until 1927, there were two separate companies: the Honeywell Heating Specialty Company, formed in 1906, and the Minneapolis Heat Regulator Company, which was founded in 1885 under a different name.
 Both of them were engaged in thermostats and automatics for coal stoves, so they entered the struggle for leadership.
 Due to conflicts of interest, they had to merge into the Minneapolis-Honeywell Regulator Company.
 The merger took place in 1927, and before that, the inventor Mark Honeywell company used the logo with the words “HONEYWELL HEATING SPECIALTY COMPANY.”
-The Old English typeface with complex textural shapes was in keeping with the spirit of the time.
+The Old English typeface, with its complex textural shapes, was in keeping with the spirit of the time.

 1937 – 1942